night-ghost/JAFaR/README.md

 if you connect the "video in" of the monitor to the test point marked in green, you should see the initial scanning (used to determine the % of the RSSI on each channel), this means a sequence of different "fogs" and (at least) one "good" image (for a fraction of second), if you have a Vtx + cam transmitting.

+__Frequency issues:__
+If the module is having trouble Setting Frequency, or you are not getting video when you are on the right channel and frequency, make sure the SPI mod has been done, and that the RX5808 is soldered on well.
+Pretty hard to mess this part up.

 ##Diversity module